Hostaway/api/source/includes/_reservation_createReservationCreditCard.md

 `POST https://api.hostaway.com/v1/reservations?validatePaymentMethod=1`

 It is possible to validate a credit card upon creating a reservation, so you should add query parameter validatePaymentMethod=1 and credit card information in the json body (`ccNumber`, `ccName`, `ccExpirationYear`, `ccExpirationMonth`, `cvc`).
-Before that you need to create guest auto invoice with auto charge in it.
+Before that you need to create guest auto payment with auto charge in it.
 Auto charge must have event `reservation` and time delta must be zero (at event).
-During creation, a reservation guest invoice and charge will be created and charged immediately. if the charge fails the reservation will be deleted and you get a response with error.
+During creation, a reservation guest charge will be created and charged immediately. if the charge fails the reservation will be deleted and you get a response with error.

 ### Query parameters